Vimux/Binario/README.md

 [Params]
 author = "John Doe" # Used in meta author.
-Optional description = "John Doe's Personal blog about everything" # Description of your site.
+Optional description = "Responsive card-based & code-light Hugo theme" # Description of your site.
 Used in meta description opengraph = true # Enable OpenGraph if true twitter_cards = true # Enable Twitter Cards if true cardsPerRow = 2 # Possible values: 1, 2, 3
 #mainSections = ["post"] # Set main page sections
-#dateFormat = "2006-01-02" # change the format of dates
+#dateFormat = "January 02, 2006" # change the format of dates
 #toc: true # Enable Table of Contents for all site pages
 #comments: true # Enable comments for all site pages
 #mathjax: true # Enable MathJax for all site pages